alobanov/alobanov.github.io/_posts/2024-01-10-Bloc-Sturct.md

 ## cubit/

-> В этом каталоге находятся все кубиты, которые в большинстве своем отвечают за прямое взаимодействие с <span class='wordcode'>View</span>. Например, <span class='wordcode'>navigation_cubit.dart</span> содержит вызовы, отвечающие за действия открытия экранов. Мы можем вызвать метод <span class='wordcode'>openScreen</span> в <span class='wordcode'>bloc</span> и обработать состояние, связанное с открытием этого экрана во <span class='wordcode'>View</span>. Также желательно создавать отдельные кубиты, если они отличаются по своей функциональности или смыслу.
+> This directory contains all cubits, which are mostly responsible for direct interaction with the <span class='wordcode'>View</span>.
+For example, <span class='wordcode'>navigation_cubit.dart</span> contains calls responsible for screen-opening actions.
+We can call an <span class='wordcode'>openScreen</span> method in <span class='wordcode'>bloc</span> and handle the related state in the <span class='wordcode'>View</span>.
+It's also advisable to create separate cubits if they differ in functionality or purpose.

 <br/>